GSA/fedramp-tailored/pages/Policy.md

 ### Step 2 - Select Security Controls

-When examining L-L-L, M-M-M, or H-H-H information in SaaS systems in cloud environments for enterprise use, it makes sense that we have tailored above the NIST-recommended baselines.
+The L-L-L, M-M-M, or H-H-H information in SaaS systems in cloud environments has been tailored above the NIST-recommended baselines.
 This was intended to maximize re-use by having enterprise-wide services that would fit all definitions of information in that environment.

-For low-impact SaaS services, the L-L-L baseline requires some CSPs to implement more security controls than needed based on the type of use and the type of information being placed in the system by agencies.
-FedRAMP _Tailored_ will allow agencies to select a smaller set of controls, based on information types and use, for both appropriate and easier authorizations by agencies for these types of services.
+For low-impact SaaS services, the L-L-L baseline requires some CSPs to implement more security controls than needed based on the type of use and information agencies place in the system.
+FedRAMP _Tailored_ will allow agencies to select a smaller set of controls, based on information types and use, allowing them to more easily obtain authorization  for these types of services.
 This tailoring process is explicitly allowed within NIST SP 800-53 revision 4.

 [Appendix A]({{ site.baseurl }}/appendices#appendix-a---fedramp-tailored-security-controls-baseline) contains the FedRAMP recommended tailoring actions that have been carved out as security controls for the FedRAMP _Tailored_Baseline in accordance with the tailoring criteria established by NIST and FedRAMP.
 There are two criteria for eliminating a security control or control enhancement from the FedRAMP _Tailored LISaaS_ baseline:

-- The control or control enhancement is uniquely Federal (i.e., primarily the responsibility of the Federal government);
+- The control or control enhancement is uniquely Federal (i.e., primarily the responsibility of the Federal Government);
-- The control or control enhancement does not directly impact the security of a Cloud SaaS, as determined by FedRAMP. [^9]
+- The control or control enhancement does not directly impact the security of a cloud SaaS, as determined by FedRAMP. [^9]

 In addition, the CSP is required to provide a self-attestation for those controls or control enhancements that are expected to be routinely satisfied by the CSP without further specification for implementation, and meet the intent of the security requirements.
 [Appendix E]({{ site.baseurl }}/appendices#appendix-e---fedramp-tailored-self-attestation-requirements) contains the FedRAMP controls recommended for self-attestation by the CSP.